This is really personal, but let me explain.

 A good friend posted on Facebook that status update a few weeks ago, and I suddenly remembered it today.

-I'm not one to position myself as a relationship expert, but when a married couple who had been together for years approached me for advice (yet again), I couldn't help but quote to them that status update.
+I'm not one to position myself as a relationship expert, but when a married couple who's been together for years approached me for advice (yet again), I couldn't help but quote to them that status update.

 For years, this married couple (whom I know dearly) has been struggling with the same problem.
 The wife would always accuse the husband of cheating, while the husband would always complain that the wife was domineering.
 Both were equally frustrated with their relationship, but refused to separate.